renderedtext/semaphore-docs-new/source/docs/running-tests-in-parallel.md

 From this point on, all new builds will run in three parallel jobs — faster than if all tests ran sequentially, i.e. one by one.
-Note that the total build time duration is now determined by the longest running thread.
+Note that the total build time duration is now determined by the longest running job.

 <img src="/docs/assets/img/running-tests-in-parallel/resulting-build.png" class="img-responsive">